Vinicius-Gamote/Vinicius-Gamote/README.md

 ### Hello Devs 😎

-- 🤓 My name is Vinicius, currently 21 years old, and a technology fan!!!
+- 🤓 My name is Vinicius, currently 22 years old, and a technology fan!!!
 - 🔭 I’m currently working on System Developing (Intern Full Stack)
-- 🌱 I’m currently learning Angular and ASP.NET Core
+- 🌱 I’m currently learning Kubernets and Docker
 - 💻 Want to improve my data analysis skills in a near future
 - Love games and some geek culture